ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 MAV_CMD_CONDITION_CHANGE_ALT
 ----------------------------

-Supported by: Copter, Plane (not Rover).
+Supported by: Copter only (not Rover; Plane's commands_logic.cpp does not have this)

 Ascend/descend at a specified rate to a given altitude (will override the value used in the following Waypoint).
 Any "_DO_" commands